DW01/traktor-docs/engine/ai.md

 **Max slope** limits how steep a surface can be.
 Gentle ramps are walkable, but cliffs are not.

 The navmesh generator uses these parameters to "rasterize" your level geometry, figuring out what's walkable and what's not.
-The result is a simplified mesh that's perfect for pathfinding—small enough to be fast, detailed enough to be accurate.
+The result is a simplified mesh that's perfect for pathfinding.
+Small enough to be fast, detailed enough to be accurate.

 ### Creating a Navigation Mesh